 - Grant: Grant is a process by which an employee is given an option.
 It is the delivering of the options to the employee.
 The grant shall specify the number of options given, the time of vesting, etc.

 - Grant date – The date on which the company grants an option to its employee.

 - Option price – The price at which the shares are offered.
 It is also known as strike price or grant price.
 The grant price is determined be employers in different ways such as averaging the stock’s market price for a period, for example, a month before the issue date OR It could also be the average market price on the issue date.

 Vesting is a process whereby the employee acquires the right to exercise the options.
 It has two components:

-- Vesting period refers to the minimum period for which an option must be held before it can be exercised.
+- The vesting period refers to the minimum period for which an option must be held before it can be exercised.
 It provides incentives to the grantees of an option to remain employed with the company during such period.
-Vesting period can be a single time period or a series of time periods.
+The vesting period can be a single time period or a series of time periods.

 - There are no tax implications when the shares are vested.

 What is Exercising of ESOP?

 Exercise :The activity of converting the options granted to employee into shares by paying the required exercise price is known as an exercise of options.
 Mostly the company fixes exercise price based on the market price of that particular share on the date of grant.
 An employee typically buys the shares only if the market price is higher than the exercise price.